Darcie spends her free time going down research rabbit holes and occasionally writing down what she finds.

-The Grunch, otherwise known as the Grunch Road Monster among many other titles—none of those being the Grinch, just so there's no confusion—is a New Orleans–based legend.
+The Grunch, otherwise known as the Grunch Road Monster, among many other titles (none of which are the Grinch, just so there's no confusion), is a New Orleans–based legend.
 It is thought to be related to the Chupacabra legend and is sometimes described as a cross between the dog and reptilian types of Chupacabra sightings.

-A variation on the above legend adds that the group in the woods sold their souls to the Devil in order to gain a protector in return.
+A variation on the above legend adds that the group in the woods sold their souls to the devil in order to gain a protector in return.
 They would torture and sacrifice animals in order to maintain this protection.
-And yet another added detail states that if you travel along Grunch Road, wherever it may actually be, you may see a stray injured goat.
+Yet another added legend states that if you travel along Grunch Road, wherever it may actually be, you may see a stray, injured goat.
 If you leave your car to help the poor animal, the Grunch will come to drain your blood and devour your body.

 Another variation on this legend says that anyone who is bitten by the Devil Baby will turn into a Grunch during the full moon, similar to a werewolf.

 It's possible that the Grunch is just a regional variation on the Chupacabra legend, as the two creatures are very similarly described.
 The Grunch is usually said to be a goat-like creature that stands three to four feet tall, with leathery or scaly black-gray skin, sharp spines, and long horns or quills along its back.
 It is sometimes reported to have glowing eyes, either red-orange or blue-green depending on the source.
 It's said to drain all of an animal's blood, and occasionally even full organs, through a single hole.

 Most of that sounds pretty familiar, right?